jbcodeforce/jbcodeforce.github.io/docs/architecture/mq.md

 * No data loss, no duplicate
 * Integrate with transaction
 * Scale horizontally: add more queue managers to share tasks and distribute the messages across them.
 MQ Clusters will even intelligently route messages to where they’re needed.
 The world is full of horizontally scaled MQ systems that handle billions of messages a day.
-* High availability
+* High availability with replicated Queue managers.
+Active/active horizontal scaling for always on systems
+* Lightweight and scale to run in any size

 ## Product documentation